SAMexpert logo

 It's easy to forget that hosted environments' rules differ from on-premises.
 You may not discount "non-production" workloads the same way as on-premises.

-Software development and testing is a natural part of IT operations, even if your organisation is not a software development company.
+Software development and testing are natural parts of IT operations, even if your organisation is not a software development company.

 Licensing Microsoft Development Tools on your premises is complicated enough.
 Adding to the complexity, deploying them in the Cloud is governed by a completely different set of rules.